Introduction to Immigrant and Refugee Health Course

 2. Go to the Moodle site and enter this enrollment key: IntroCourse

 In addition to this free intro course, you are also welcome to attend our monthly Travel and Tropical Medicine Lecture Series events and other U of M Department of Medicine global health educational programming.
-For providers who are interested in receiving CME/CEU credit, we offer the Online Global Health Course.
+For providers who are interested in receiving CME/CEU credit, we offer the Clinical Tropical Medicine & Online Global Health Curriculum.

 As with any of our online course offerings, you will need to install the Microsoft Silverlight plugin on your computer.